 Reproduction and development were examined in herring gulls (Larus argentatus) and common terns (Sterna hirundo) breeding within the St. Marys River Area of Concern (Ontario) in 2011 and 2012.
 Freshly-laid eggs were collected from colonies within the Area of Concern (AOC) as well as outside of the AOC, artificially incubated in the laboratory and assessed for embryonic viability, incidence of embryonic deformities, contaminant burdens and other biochemical endpoints.
 Productivity was determined at the colonies when chicks were > 21 days old and chicks were examined for morphological deformities as well as other biological endpoints.
 Overall, embryonic viability of herring gulls and common terns was high at AOC colonies and herring gull productivity at AOC colonies was within the range required to maintain a stable population.
 Common tern productivity at AOC colonies, while low, was consistent with rates for common terns within the region and was largely attributable to external stressors, such as predation and severe weather events.
-No morphological deformities were found in field surveys of juveniles of either species (based on sample sizes of 13-63 chicks); however, a low incidence of embryonic deformities (i.e., 4-8% based on sample sizes of 15-30 embryos) was observed for both species collected from AOC colonies and artificially incubated in the lab.
-The significance of this finding is unknown at this time.
-Comparable burdens of non-ortho PCBs, 2,3,7,8-TCDD, and TEQs between deformed and normal embryos from AOC colonies of both species rule out the possibility that embryonic deformities were associated with elevated exposure to these compounds.
+No morphological deformities were found in field surveys of juveniles of either species (based on sample sizes of 13-63 chicks).
+Frequencies of embryonic deformities were comparable between AOC colonies and reference colonies for both species.
+Comparable burdens of non-ortho PCBs, 2,3,7,8-TCDD, and TEQs were also found between deformed and normal embryos from AOC colonies of both species and suggest that embryonic deformities are not associated with exposure to dioxin-like PCBs and dioxins.
 Importantly, contaminant burdens (e.g., PCBs, 2,3,7,8-TCDD, and mercury) in gull and tern embryos from the St. Marys River AOC (Ontario) were comparable and not notably elevated compared to burdens at respective reference colonies in the two study years.
 Finally, concentrations of PCBs, other organochlorines, PBDEs, dioxins/furans and mercury were not sufficiently elevated in embryos to adversely impact the reproductive success and development of herring gulls and common terns foraging in the St. Marys River AOC.